liqd/adhocracy3/docs/source/Code_Review_Process.rst

 - what should/must be done before creating a pull request
      - only one feature per pull request
-         - only include changes that are really needed; do refacotoring in a separate pull request
+         - only include changes that are really needed; do refactoring in a separate pull request
          - small fixes and library updates should be done in or near master, not inside of larger feature branches.
 This allows everyone to profit sooner.
-In cases where the fix/update would have been done in mutliple branches, this also avoids merge conflicts.
+In cases where the fix/update would have been done in multiple branches, this also avoids merge conflicts.
      - be prepared to explain every single change.